atomicflag/angonoka/README.md

 ### Schedule

 Once you have defined a project configuration you can make Angonoka find an optimal schedule for you.
-Scheduling, being an NP-hard problem, is generally hard to optimize, however Angonoka tries it's best to find the best schedule possible in the shortest amount of time.
+Scheduling, being an NP-hard problem, is generally hard to optimize, however Angonoka tries to find the best schedule possible in the shortest amount of time.

 To find a schedule you can invoke Angonoka CLI like so: